The text cursor is the blinking line you see when you type in Windows. It flashes on and off to help you see where you are typing.

 Summary

-- The text cursor blink rate controls how fast the blinking line flashes while you type.
+The text cursor blink rate controls how fast the blinking line flashes while you type.
+You have three ways to change it: through Settings, Control Panel, or Registry Editor.

-- The default blink speed is about 530 milliseconds but can be changed.
+- The default blink speed is about 970 milliseconds.

 Try adjusting the blink rate to what feels best for you while typing!